 Faculty Enrichment and Education Development (FEED), is a series of workshops on key topics in faculty development.
 FEED provides an opportunity for faculty to learn in a collegial environment.Learn More

-The Leadership in Academic Medicine Program (LAMP) is a year-long, cohort-based faculty development and orientation program for faculty in the second and third years of their appointment.
+The Leadership in Academic Medicine Program (LAMP) is a year-long, cohort-based faculty development and orientation program for faculty in the second or third years of their appointment.
 The seminars introduce participants to the fundamentals of career planning, self-management and leadership skills.
 As a result of this program, faculty have tools that will enable them to accomplish their primary career goals and aspirations.

-- IUSM Skill Enhancement Award
+- IU School of Medicine Skill Enhancement Award

 - Kelley School of Business Partnership Programs

 - Faculty Enrichment and Education Development (FEED)